Mynuddin-dev/JavaScripT/13. OOP/README.md

 **3. Inheritance:** This is a fundamental concept that promotes **code reusability, avoids duplicity and efficiently extends the capabilities of existing code.** by enabling a class to inherit the properties and behaviors of another class.
 It's akin to passing down traits from parents to children.
 In the world of programming, it means that a new class can acquire and build upon the attributes and functionalities of an existing class.
 In simple terms, this is the procedure in which one class inherits the attributes and methods of another class.
 The class whose properties and methods are inherited is known as the parent class or superclass.
 And the class that inherits the properties from the parent class is the child class or derived class.

+**4. Polymorphism:** Derived from 2 Greek words.
+Poly means many and morphs means forms.
+So polymorphism means many forms.

-## 3.Relation between object
+## 3.Relation between classes

 **1. IS-A-RELATION:** Inheritance means IS-A relation.

 ![](https://github.com/Mynuddin-dev/JavaScripT/blob/main/13.%20OOP/ISA1.png)

-In this picture there a three object Person, a Student, and a Teacher.
-Teacher and Student have some common properties which are in the Person object.
-So they can inherit the common properties from the Person object.
+In this picture there a three class Person, a Student, and a Teacher.
+Teacher and Student have some common properties which are in the Person class.
+So they can inherit the common properties from the Person class.

 ![](https://github.com/Mynuddin-dev/JavaScripT/blob/main/13.%20OOP/IS-A3.png)